Mark Farrell (politician): Private sector career

-San Francisco Board of Supervisors
+Board of Supervisors (2010–2018)

-Farrell was first elected in November 2010 by the voters of District 2, and subsequently reelected in November 2014 for his second term.
-Farrell served as Chair of the Budget and Finance Committee, a founding member of the 2016–17 Super Bowl Bid Committee, and on eight other local and state boards and committees.
+Farrell was elected in November 2010 to the 2nd district seat on the San Francisco Board of Supervisors.
+He was subsequently re-elected in November 2014.
+On the board, Farrell served as chair of the Budget and Finance Committee, a founding member of the 2016–17 Super Bowl Bid Committee, and on eight other local and state boards and committees.

+Farrell is regarded to be a political moderate.

 After his election to the Board of Supervisors, Farrell ushered through a two-year city budget that reformed the way San Francisco paid for retiree health care benefits and passed small business tax credit legislation so the city's small businesses could hire more employees and create more local jobs.
 In addition, Farrell created a public-private partnership between the San Francisco non-profit Kiva.org and San Francisco's Office of Small Business.
 He also became the first elected official in California to endorse Kiva borrowers on the platform personally.

+Farrell was an advocate for the passage of Laura's Law, which established a program to compel mentally ill people to seek treatment, both voluntarily and through court-mandate.
+The legislation was a matter of heavy debate, and was ultimately passed by the Board of Supervisors in 2014 and took effect in 2015.
+In 2018, Heather Knight of the San Francisco Chronicle described data collected on the first two years the program as demonstrating success.

 Farrell introduced an ordinance in 2015 that required gun store owners to video record all transactions and give weekly updates on ammunition sales to the police department.
 High Bridge Arms, the only firearm retailer in the city, closed after the ordinance was passed.
 Farrell told the San Francisco Chronicle, "From my perspective, if the last gun store in San Francisco wants to close its doors because of my legislation, so be it."

-To address homelessness in San Francisco, Farrell led the effort to double San Francisco's Homeless Outreach Team, authored and passed Laura's Law, a state law that allows for community-based compelled mental health treatment for the severely mentally ill, and has hosted hearings on services and solutions to reduce homelessness in San Francisco.

-Farrell created the Schoolyards Project, which opens public schoolyards on the weekends and annually sponsors the Marina Family Festival in District 2.

-Farrell led a coalition to create "Free Wi-Fi" in city parks, plazas, and open spaces.
-Farrell also authored and passed the city's landmark open data legislation that continued San Francisco's national leadership in the open data movement and will promote further local economic development and government efficiency.